-The subject is an average quality park in average condition, appears to have been regularly well-maintained made over the years, and has average appeal compared to the typical market supply.
+The subject is an average quality park in average condition, appears to have been regularly well-maintained made over the years, and has above average appeal compared to the typical market supply.
 The subject's stable, quality income stream further enhances the subject's marketability.
 Overall, the subject has average to good marketability.
-The subject would likely attract a regional or local investor experienced in manufactured housing community ownership.
+The subject would likely attract a local or regional investor experienced in manufactured housing community ownership.